Date of Current Revision: October 2014

 6.2 Payment of Fines

-Parking citation fines may be paid at the Parking Services office during posted hours, by utilizing the electronic citation form payment option available on the Parking Services web site, or by depositing payment in the drop box located at the front of the Parking Services office.
+Parking citation fines may be paid at the Parking Services office during posted hours, by utilizing the online payment option available on the Parking Services website, or by depositing payment in the drop box located at the front of the Parking Services office.

 A parking fine will be considered delinquent if it is not paid in full on or before 10 calendar days after the citation issue date or, if the citation is appealed and denied, not paid in full within 10 calendar days after notice of the appeal denial is emailed to the appellant.